 “I don’t like the dark,” said Little Bear.
 “What dark?” said Big Bear.
 “The dark all around us,” said Little Bear.

-In this tender account of a sleepless night in the bear cave, Big Bear sets out with all his patience and understanding to show Little Bear that the dark is nothing to be afraid of.
+Can’t You Sleep Little Bear? is a tender account of a sleepless night in the bear cave, Big Bear sets out with all his patience and understanding to show Little Bear that the dark is nothing to be afraid of.
 More comforting than even the best of lullabies, this bedtime story is destined to become a classic.

 You May Also Enjoy 11 Special Picture Books, Perfect for Father’s Day

 #15.
 The Cat In The Hat by Dr. Seuss